phylum-dev/cli/CONTRIBUTING.md

 Please use the template, which should remind you to include:

-* A clear and consise description of the bug
+* A clear and concise description of the bug
 * Detailed steps to reproduce the bug
 * Expected behavior
 * Screenshots, where appropriate